kitravee/resume/README.md

 # Kitravee-Resume
+The most important is your profile content. enjoy :)
 Free sharing resume project.
 After I took the time to create the resume I find the fit one, so I want to share it. :)

 ## Font